tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?**  Just reading these names, how could you not get hype?
 Two of the Wings Gaming TI6 winning squad?
 Young hotshot 12k MMR midlaner?
 And xiao8 coaching?
-LET'S GOOOOO.
+Jiayou!

-In fact Ame, who may seem like the only connection to the TI9 LGD, actually traded spots with AhJit on CDEC for most of 2020 before this roster formed in September.
+In fact Ame, who may seem like the only connection to the TI9 LGD, actually traded spots with AhJit on CDEC for most of 2020 before this roster was announced in September.
 Was he being given a lesson in humility?
-Who knows, but there's never been a better time to be an lgdamefan.
+If he was, it worked.
+There's never been a better time to be an lgdamefan.

 **How was their DPC year?** 1300 Points

 * ***CN DPC S1** - 4th, **ONE Esports Singapore Major** - 3rd, **CN DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 1st*

 As is tradition with LGDs past, they started the year off *cold*.
 Granted, the CN DPC is arguably the most competitive of all the six regional leagues, but they only narrowly won a 4/5th place tiebreaker against Elephant in the CN DPC S1 to even get the privilege of attending the Singapore Major.
-Since then it's been hot, hot, hot.
-They're damn good at Dota and they're fun to watch.
+Since then, however, it's been hot, hot, hot.
+They've been damn good at Dota and fun as hell to watch too.

 **What would success look like?** Statistically, [LGD has the highest probability of winning TI10.](https://noxville.github.io/ti10-probabilities/) Also statistically, the team with the highest probability of winning TI rarely ever does.
 RIP LGD.